typpo/gmaps-url-signer/README.md

 URL signing is used in the Static Maps, Directions, Geocode API, and more.

+This library is available as an [npm package](https://www.npmjs.com/package/gmaps-url-signer).
+To install, run:

+    npm install gmaps-url-signer

 Here's an example of how you can use this library:

     const urlSigner = require('gmaps-url-signer');